websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/inventory-management-reference-guide.md

 > Commerce 2.1+

-Liferay Commerce 2.1 introduces a dedicated Inventory Administration section to manage product availability in the _Control Panel_.
+The Inventory section of the _Control Panel_ is used to manage product stock levels.
 This article introduces the functionality in the _Inventory_ section.

 To access the Inventory Management, navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Inventory_.

 ![The Inventory section is in the Control Panel.](./inventory-management-reference-guide/images/01.png)

-The first screen displays product variants identified by their SKU code (instead of Product code) and their availability details.
+The first screen displays product variants identified by their SKU code (instead of Product code) with availability details.

 ![The Inventory section's initial screen tracks all the SKUs in the catalog.](./inventory-management-reference-guide/images/02.png)